 The Stearns Adult Classic is an impressively inexpensive vest that just works.
 Its universal sizing make it a great choice for a back-up jacket when your friends or family want to join you on the water.
 It's a solid performer with armholes large enough to be comfortable and mobile for all the normal movements you'd do hanging out on your boat.
 While many other cheap contenders tend to be too close and tight on the neck, this one maintains an appropriate distance.

-This is a bit stiffer than some other jackets, though, which can make it more challenging for women to comfortably wear all day.
+This vest is a bit stiffer across the chest than others, which can make it more challenging, especially for women, to comfortably wear all day.
 Also, if you're not careful, the straps may slip off the back of the foam, but can easily be readjusted to avoid that discomfort.
 This isn't a knockout when it comes to durability, but it's not terrible either.
-And for this price, it's less devastating when you do need to replace it.
+And for the price, it's less devastating when you do need to replace it.
 If you're looking to stick to a budget or want to have an extra life jacket around for company, this is a solid choice.

 Though it's certainly less elegant than some of its competitors, the MTI Child Livery isn't without its merits.
-Open sides aid in breathability on a hot day, and long straps help accommodate children of all proportions.
-A longer leg strap makes this model a better fit for taller children, and a handle on top makes it easier to lift your child to safety if needed.
-Alternating buckle colors help ensure you're clipping everything in the right place — even if your child doesn't want to sit still for it.
+Open sides aid in breathability on a hot day and long straps help accommodate children of all proportions.
+A longer leg strap makes this model a better fit for taller children as well, and a handle on top makes it easier to lift your child to safety if needed.
+Alternating buckle colors help ensure you're clipping everything in the right place — even if your child doesn't want to sit still while you do it.

 The Stohlquist Fisherman is an alright jacket with unique pockets that fold out into flat work stations.
-These pockets have several straps and tabs inside them to keep extra flies and jigs and swap them out as needed.
-The main draw to this vest is these very unique pockets, and they kind of take over the aesthetic of the whole jacket.
+These pockets have several straps and tabs inside to keep extra flies and jigs, as well as swap them out as needed.
+The main draw to this vest is these very unique pockets, but they kind of take over the aesthetic of the whole jacket.
 It also features a half-mesh back for easy use in small watercraft seats and added breathability.